-My exclusive scarves can be bought direct from me for AU$90 each, or via the website Gumtree Australia.
+My exclusive scarves can be bought direct from me for AU$90 each, wherein I can email you a PayPal invoice, or you can buy some that are listed on the website Gumtree Australia.

 - Orders take about 2 days to dispatch from Melbourne [via registered Australia Post] – providing the particular scarf pattern is still in stock.